tardate/LittleArduinoProjects/Electronics101/VoltmeterAmmeterModule/README.md

 * Size: 48mm x 29mm x 21mm.
 * Mounting cutout: 45.5mm x 26.5mm.

-Here is the module, fromt and rear.
+Here is the module, front and rear.
 Unfortunately it is not possible to determine what kind of processor is used, as the main IC has no markings

 ![module_front](./assets/module_front.jpg?raw=true)